-Best practices have come into focus as a result of the Replication Crisis (RC) which is a ongoing methodological crisis primarily affecting parts of the social and life sciences beginning in the early 2010s.
+Best practices have come into focus as a result of the Replication Crisis (RC).
+The Replication Crisis is an ongoing methodological crisis primarily affecting parts of the social and life sciences beginning in the late 2000s.

 Nature 2016 poll of 1,500 scientists: